youngbryanyu/titan-health-app/README.md

 ## Running the Application

 ### Set up the environment Variables
 The environment variables for the backend server will need to be configured before running the application.
-The file `.env.example` under `/backend` is provided as a template for the `.env` environment variables file. `.env` will need to be populated with necessary keys and credentials, and is kept empty on the repository because it contains confidential keys and credentials.
-See [this document](https://docs.google.com/document/d/1iOqG89USP2q-z9TD6mlgi7BTrqrQT_RX3JRDlZpyVYg/edit) for the .env file we are using to run and test our application locally (file is private and must request access). <ins>Do not push changes in `.env` to any remote branch.
-If you add a new environment variable simply add it to the `.env.example` template file with a temporary value<ins>.
+See [this](https://github.com/yyu2002/Titan_Health_App/blob/main/README.md#set-up-the-environment-variables) section for steps on setting up the `.env` file for environment variables.

 ### Running the Backend (Server)
 Navigate to the `/backend` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
 Then run `yarn start` to start the backend server.